singularityhub/sregistry/docs/plugins/globus.md

-# globus-auth - Authentication using Globus
+# Globus Connect

+The `globus` plugin allows a logged in user to connect their Globus Globus account.
+This integration benefits both the user and the administrators of the Singularity Registry.
+Why?
+An integration with Globus allows for:

+ - adding registry images to Globus search (need to do this)
+ - automatic transfers of images to user endpoints

-The `globus-auth` plugin allows users to login to sregistry using Globus account information.
-You should be familiar with setting up a Globus endpoint on your cluster, and for this installation example we will walk through setting up a Globus endpoint on your local machine (or the same filesystem where your Registry will be installed).
+In order to set up this integration, should be familiar with setting up a Globus endpoint on your cluster, and for this installation example we will walk through setting up a Globus endpoint on your local machine (or the same filesystem where your Registry will be installed).

 ## How does Singularity Registry work with Globus?

+### Verbose Answer
 Globus specializes in transfer and permissions.
 A Singularity Registry specializes in management of of images, and making those images accessible immediately to the Singularity command line tool.
 Thus, we have the two (somewhat conflicting) needs:

  1. Every image in a registry must have a web accessible URL (https) to be programmatically available to any user of Singularity (given the appropriate permissions for the image).
 An image provided in a Registry that is connected to Globus but not accessible by a URL is not acceptable.